douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 ## Foundations of AI

 Foundations of Artificial Intelligence encompass a range of theories, methodologies, and technologies that enable machines to exhibit intelligent behavior.
-Here\'s an overview of the key concepts and basic principles of AI operation:
+Here's an overview of the key concepts and basic principles of AI operation:

 ### Key Concepts